$49 – $229

 If you’ve used our website before, you may be familiar with our stance on third-party testing.

 To summarize, third-party testing is essential for CBD companies to be able to back up their claims.
-The CBD space is highly unregulated at this time, and there are a lot of companies that have been caught making false claims about their hemp quality, cannabinoid profiles, and purity of their products.
+The CBD space is highly unregulated at this time, and there are a lot of companies that have been caught making false claims about the hemp quality, cannabinoid profiles, and purity of their products.

 It’s easy to say your products are free from contaminants like solvents or heavy metals, or has specific levels of CBD — but much harder to prove this if you’re manufacturing methods aren’t perfect.